PawprintPrototyping/pawprintprototyping.github.io/README.md

-# Pawprint Members and Tool Wiki
+# Legacy Pawprint Members and Tool Wiki
+Current edition of the wiki is located and can be contrbuted to at https://wikijs.pawprintprototyping.org/

+## Editing Locally - Quick start

 The contents in the `docs` directory automagically gets published to https://wiki.pawprint.space thanks to [Material-mkdocs](https://squidfunk.github.io/mkdocs-material/).

-## Editing Locally - Quick start

 Prerequisites:
 * git